Fatima-css/aws-s3-cloudfront/README.md

 **Objective:** Host a resume using Amazon S3 with appropriate public permissions.
 Subsequently, integrate Amazon CloudFront to enable SSL (HTTPS) and leverage its global Content Delivery Network (CDN) caching for low-latency access.

-**Services Used:** Amazon S3, AWS IAM (for underlying permissions), Amazon CloudFront
+**Services Used:** Amazon S3, Amazon CloudFront

 **Errors Resolved:**
 * **404 Not Found:** Resolved by enabling static website hosting on the S3 bucket and explicitly setting csa-resume.pdf as the index document.
 * **403 Access Denied:** Resolved by implementing a bucket policy that grants public read access to the S3 bucket contents.
-* **CloudFront Error (Origin Not Accessible/Incorrect Root Object):** Resolved by setting the default root object in the CloudFront distribution to csa-resume.pdf.
+* **CloudFront Root Object Misconfiguration:** Corrected by setting default root object to `csa-resume.pdf`

-**Outcome:** The resume is now accessible globally via a secure HTTPS URL provided by CloudFront, benefiting from CDN caching for improved performance.
+**Outcome:** The resume is now accessible globally via a secure HTTPS provided by CloudFront, benefiting from CDN caching for improved performance.

 ---